rule

 Text 37

-The dualistic imaginative interpretation [in terms of good and bad, see also 11.21: 16] by so-called scholars of this in names and forms perceivable duality which unmistakably consists of the five elements, is only vain [see also 5.6: 11].
+The dualistic, imaginative interpretation [in terms of good and bad, see also 11.21: 16] by so-called scholars of this in names and forms perceivable duality which unmistakably consists of the five elements, is in vain [see also 5.6: 11].
+(Vedabase)

 Text 38

-The body of the yogî who immature tries to engage in the practice of yoga, may be overcome by the disturbances which rose; in that connection is the following the prescribed rule of conduct:
+The body of the yogi who with a lack of experience tries to engage in the practice of yoga, may be overcome by rising disturbances.
+In that case is the following the prescribed rule of conduct: (Vedabase)

 Text 39

-Some disturbances may be eradicated by postures [âsanas] combined with concentration [dhârana], penance [tapas, ***], mantras and medicinal herbs.
+Some disturbances may be overcome by postures [âsanas] combined with concentration [dhârana], penance [tapas, see ***], mantras and medicinal herbs.
+(Vedabase)

 Text 40

-Some of the inauspicious situations can step by step be overcome by constantly thinking of Me [Vishnu-smarana] by the celebration of My names and such [japa, sankîrtana] and by following in the footsteps of the masters of yoga [see also B.G.
+Some of the inauspicious matters can be overcome step by step by constantly thinking of Me [Vishnu-smarana], by the celebration of My names and such [japa, sankîrtana] and by following in the footsteps of the masters of yoga [see also B.G.
 6: 25].
+(Vedabase)

 Text 41